NimishaPithala/CV_Parsing_Agentic_AI/README.md

 but there were few crucial points that I thoguht of when this is used as a real world example,

 PDF extracts text that can be different sections other than the basic section names.
-(Like Internships, Participations etc) So I wanted to create an automated agent that creates agents for the extracted sections keeping basic agents like cordination agent and sentiment agent (Extracting agent can also be created)
+(Like Internships, Participations etc) So I wanted to create an automated agent that creates agents for the extracted sections keeping basic agents like cordination agent (Extracting agent can also be created)

 Problem to be exlpored(which I did not include in the scope of this problem) : If there are words similar to the section names, then need to be carefull with the extraction of sections (while using regex)